-Get students started on their May Day traditions with these fun writing prompts about the first holiday of springtime.
-They’ll love thinking about the origins of the holiday and the various ways to create a celebration.
+Get students started on their May Day traditions with these fun May Day journal writing prompts about the first holiday of springtime.
+They’ll love thinking about the origins of this official holiday and the various ways to create a celebration.

 - What do we celebrate on May Day?